Hover over or click on an author’s photo to read their bio.

 A visual artist, filmmaker, and writer who hails from Mexico City, Leopoldo Gout studied sculpture at Central St. Martins School of Art in London.
 His work belongs to multiple collections and has been in exhibitions all over the world.
 After finishing his studies, Gout’s creativity extended into writing, television, and film.
 He is the author of the books Ghost Radio and the award-winning Genius YA trilogy, and the recently published fable for all ages, Monarca.

-Alyssa Graybeal is a queer writer and cartoonist whose work is a witty take on daily life with chronic illness, the connective tissue disorder Ehlers-Danlos syndrome.
-Floppy: Tales of a Genetic Freak of Nature at the End of the World is her first book and won the 2020 Red Hen Press Nonfiction Book Award.
-She earned a BA from McGill University and an MLIS from Dalhousie University, and she works in library nonprofits from her home in Astoria, Oregon.
-You can find her delightfully deadpan comics on Instagram @floppyqueerdo.
+Alyssa Graybeal is a queer writer and cartoonist whose work focuses on the emotional landscape of living with chronic illness and disability, in particular the connective tissue disorder Ehlers-Danlos syndrome, which can be funnier than it sounds.
+Floppy: Tales of a Genetic Freak of Nature at the End of the World is her first memoir and won the 2020 Red Hen Press Nonfiction Book Award.
+She has a BA from McGill University and an MLIS from Dalhousie University, and she works as an editor and writing coach.
+You can find her online at www.alyssagraybeal.com.
+She lives in Astoria, Oregon.